its-fonsy/fastfingers/README.md

 ## Language

-Currently the only supported language is italian.
+The supported language are in `lang/` folder.
+To change language run

-Other language will be supported in the future.
+	fastfingers -l english

 ## Commands